zeeguu/api/README.md

    `docker build -f Dockerfile.development -t zeeguu_api_dev .`

-2. Test the deployment

-   `docker-compose up dev_test`

-3. Run the \_playground.py to ensure that you have something in the DB
+2. Run the \_playground.py to ensure that you have something in the DB

    `docker-compose up dev_play`

-4. Run the development server inside of the container
+3. Run the development server inside of the container

    `docker-compose up dev_server`

+   to test it open http://localhost:9001/available_languages in your browser and you should be able to see a list of language codes that are supported by the system

+4. Test the deployment

+   `docker-compose up dev_test`

 # With MySQL in Separate Container